G-Roy-Neal/QuaternaryCalculator8/README.md

   - Use which ever IDE of your chosing, and open the project.
   - Proceed to main -> java -> QuaternaryCalculator -> CalculatorGUI
-  - After navigating to here, you can run the calculator by pressing the green arrow next to the public class
+  - After navigating to here, you can run the calculator by pressing the green arrow next to the public class.

 ## Task distribution
   - Dawson Vaal = Logic